miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 ```
 ### Beanstalk

 AWS Elastic Beanstalk is a platform-as-a-service (PaaS) offering from Amazon Web Services that allows you to deploy and manage applications in various programming languages such as Java, .NET, Node.js, Python, Ruby, Go, and Docker.
-With Elastic Beanstalk, you only need to upload your application code, and AWS will take care of the deployment, including creating the necessary resources like EC2 instances, S3 buckets, and more
+With Elastic Beanstalk, you only need to upload your application code, and AWS will take care of the deployment, including creating the necessary resources like EC2 instances, S3 buckets.
+So Beanstalk does have a full monitoring suite available within the service itself.
+And so there's going to be a health agent on each EC2 instance within Beanstalk that is going to push metrics to CloudWatch.
+And then within Beanstalk you can view these metrics,
+do some monitoring and so on.
+But it will also check for application health and will publish health events.

 Key features include: